AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 Type Invariants
 -----------------

-* There may be conditions that must hold over the entire lifetime of objects
+* There may be conditions that must hold over entire lifetime of objects

    - Pre/postconditions apply only to subprogram calls